jhsu802701/rails_from_scratch_rails5/02-01-heroku_gems.md

 gem 'nokogiri'

 # BEGIN: SQLite
-# NOTE: This section is automatically deleted in the pg-setup.rb script
+# NOTE: This section is automatically deleted in the pg_setup.rb script
 group :development, :test do
   gem 'sqlite3' # Delete if using only PostgreSQL end